ZaSarra/deepcraft-studio-accelerators/SirenDetection/README.md

-# Siren Detector
+# Siren Detector (DEEPCRAFT™ Studio Accelerator)

 This project is designed to work exclusively with DEEPCRAFT™ Studio.
 Download it from [here](https://softwaretools.infineon.com/assets/com.ifx.tb.tool.deepcraftstudio)

-**NOTE:** This project is the Siren starter model and not the DEEPCRAFT™ Ready Model for Siren Detection.
+**NOTE:** This project is the Siren Studio Accelerator and not the DEEPCRAFT™ Ready Model for Siren Detection.
 The Ready Model is available on the [Imagimob](https://www.imagimob.com/) website

 ## Overview